redgeoff/slouch/TESTING.md

     $ ./run-couchdb-docker.sh

+Notes:
-Note: if you are not running ubuntu, you will probably have to configure the `common` variable
+- If you are not running ubuntu, you will probably have to configure the `common` variable
+- If you are running the tests against a CouchDB instance on another box then you will need to enable CORs, e.g. ./enable-cors.sh and you will also need to change the `host` entry in test/spec/config.json

+## Resetting the DB

+If your DB accumulates a lot of junk data and you want to clear it, you can do so with:

+    $ npm run reset-db

+Warning: this will delete all your databases!

 ## Test in node